 Please remember Abraham in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

-The regional diet consists of maize, beans, peas and potatoes.
+The regional diet consists of maize, beans, peas, potatoes, vegetables and avocados.
 Common health problems in this area include malaria, dental decay and HIV/AIDS.
-Most of the adults in Kyonyo-Nyamengo work as subsistence farmers and earn the equivalent of $34 per month.
+Most of the adults in Kyonyo-Nyamengo work as subsistence farmers and earn the equivalent of $35 per month.
 This community has electricity but needs safe drinking water, improved farming methods and recreation centers.

 Your sponsorship allows the staff of Kamuganguzi Child Development Center to provide Abraham with Bible studies, health screenings, health and nutrition education, community service opportunities, games and sports, counseling and writing competitions.
 The center staff will also provide income-generating skills for the parents or guardians of Abraham.